dylancolwill/misp-taxii/docs/setup.md

 ### MISP Query

-The MISP queries themselves are handled within a file called *misp.py*, located in the functions folder.
+The MISP queries themselves are handled within `feature/misp.py`.
 When setting up the extension with your own MISP, your MISP IP must be included in an API root.

 If when querying the MISP, via a TAXII endpoint and you receive the 500 error message code.
 This often means the server is off.